adamoachs/SDCardBackup/readme.md

 Update the config consts as follows:

 `DESTINATION_ROOT_DIRECTORY` - The absolute path of the directory you want photos backed up to.
 This should start with the `mountpoint` property of your external drive, as returned above

-`DRIVE_BLACK_LIST` - Enter the `mountpoint` property of ALL the disks returned above
+`DRIVE_BLACK_LIST` - Enter the `mountpoint` property of ALL the disks returned above.
+This will exclude them as a backup option

-`FILE_TYPE_WHITE_LIST` - This should be able to be left as is, but if you shoot format not included, add the file extension here
+`FILE_TYPE_WHITE_LIST` - If you shoot in a file format not included, add the file extension here

 # Use